Abbots Bromley Horn Dance: In culture

-Shortly after Sharp recorded the Abbots Bromley horn dance in Sword Dances of Northern England, versions of it began to be performed outside of the village by members of the English Folk Dance Society (now the English Folk Dance and Song Society).
+Shortly after Sharp recorded the Abbots Bromley horn dance in Sword Dances of Northern England, versions of it began to be performed outside of the village by members of the English Folk Dance Society (now the English Folk Dance and Song Society or EFDSS).
+The dance was brought to America in the 1920s, initially by Sharp's student May Gadd, and Frank Smith, the founder of the Berea College Country Dancers.
 Since 1947, a version of the dance has been performed by Thaxted Morris Men at the Thaxted meetings of the Morris Ring.
 In 1951 they also performed the dance to celebrate the Festival of Britain.
+In 1966 the Abbots Bromley dancers performed at the Royal Albert Hall as part of EFDSS's annual festival; they also performed at Dancing England four times between 1979 and 2019.
+By 1993, 24 American morris sides listed the Abbots Bromley horn dance as one they performed in the annual American Morris Newsletter directory.

 Ivon Hitchens' Mural, in the Kennedy Hall of Cecil Sharp House, the headquarters of the English Folk Dance and Song Society, depicts English folk-dances and traditions.
 The horn dancers shown on the right of the mural are probably based on those at Abbots Bromley.
+Replicas of the horns, presented to EFDSS in 1930, are also kept at Cecil Sharp House.
 A series of pencil drawings by Dave Pearson, In the Seven Woods, also depict the Abbots Bromley dance.
 In 2019, Royal Mail issued a set of stamps depicting unusual British customs and festivals which included the Abbots Bromley horn dance.
 The dance was one of three traditional dances which inspired Hanna Tuulikki's "Deer Dancer".
+The artist and folk performer Lucy Wright's performance piece, "Non-Fertility Ritual", is a response to the interpretation of the Abbots Bromley dance as a fertility ritual.

 The dance has been featured in exhibitions including Mummers, Maypoles, and Milkmaids: A Journey Through the English Ritual Year at the Horniman Museum in 2012, and Making Michief: Folk Costume in Britain at Compton Verney Art Gallery in 2023.